-Jazz (ALL LEVELS) – leotard, tank top or fitted t-shirt with tights, leggings, or dance pants, and jazz shoes.
+Jazz (ALL LEVELS) – leotard, with tights, or dance pants, and jazz shoes.

-Ballet classes – leotard, tights or leggings, canvas or leather ballet shoes.
+Ballet classes – leotard, tights, canvas or leather ballet shoes.

 Hip Hop classes – tank top or fitted t-shirt with leggings or sweat pants; sneakers mandatory for Hip Hop – please keep legs covered for floor slides.